orhun/kmon/README.md

 ![Unloading a module](https://user-images.githubusercontent.com/24392180/76686045-8b996680-6629-11ea-9d8c-c0f5b367e269.gif)

-Command that used for removing a module:
+The command that used for removing a module:

 ```
 modprobe -r <module_name>